Dylan Minnette: Acting

 Minnette's first role was a single episode of Drake & Josh.
 He later appeared in the NBC original film The Year Without a Santa Claus, as an unnamed character in Fred Claus, as Todd Lyons in the film The Clique, and as Noah Framm in Snow Buddies.
 Notable television roles of Minnette's include the young version of the character Michael Scofield on Prison Break and character Clay Norman on Saving Grace.
 He played a bully named Kenny in Let Me In, released in October 2010.

 He also played a role as Jerry Grant Jr. on ABC's Scandal as the son of the president of the United States.
 Minnette has also appeared in several commercials and in four episodes of Lost as Jack's son in the sideways timeline.
 Minnette appeared in "The Crow & the Butterfly" video from the rock group Shinedown.

 In 2014, Minnette appeared in the comedy film Alexander and the Terrible, Horrible, No Good, Very Bad Day as Anthony Cooper, first child of the Cooper children and the elder brother of the titular character.
-The film was based on Judith Viorst’s 1972 children's book of the same name.
+The film is based on Judith Viorst’s 1972 children's book of the same name.
 In the following year, Minnette co-starred in the film Goosebumps, based on the R. L. Stine's children's horror book series of the same name.
 The film was a commercial success and garnered generally positive reviews from critics, grossing over $158 million.

 In 2016, Minnette starred in the horror film Don't Breathe which was directed by Fede Álvarez.
 A sleeper hit, Don't Breathe received critical acclaim and grossed over $156 million.

 From 2017, Minnette began starring in the Netflix teen drama television series 13 Reasons Why, an adaptation of the 2007 novel of the same name, as Clay Jensen.
 His portrayal won him critical praise; The Hollywood Reporter wrote: "Minnette is so dedicated to playing despondent that the relief and pleasure in brief scenes of flirty banter between Hannah and Clay is palpable".
 He was in the show for four seasons until it ended in 2020.
 He also starred in the Netflix film The Open House, which premiered in January 2018.

 In September 2020, Minnette was cast as Wes Hicks in the fifth Scream film, which was directed by Matt Bettinelli-Olpin and Tyler Gillett.
 The film was released on January 14, 2022.

+On August 3, 2021, it was announced that Minnette had been cast as Tyler Shultz, the grandson of George Shultz in the Hulu's limited series The Dropout.

+In May 2024, during an interview with Zach Sang, Minnette revealed that he took a break from acting to focus more on music.
+He stated acting was "starting to feel like just a job"; however, he admitted that he had found inspiration for acting again, saying, "I do feel like I have something to give, and that's probably acting".